DaveParillo/intermediate-cpp/_sources/string+vector/intro.rst

 Using string and vector
 =======================

-While many useful things can get done using the standard fundamental types.
+Many useful things get done using the standard fundamental types.
 Often, however, we need to group a set of related types together.
 In order to group them together, we need some sort of **container**.

-There are two of these containers you should learn first:
+Two of these containers you should learn first:
-:cref:`std::string`` and :cref:`std::vector`.
+:cref:`std::string` and :cref:`std::vector`.
 They come with many useful functions that help solve many common problems.
-WHile there is some cost in using them, often the cost is worth then benefits in terms of reduced development time, code clarity, and other benefits.
+While there is some cost in using them, often the cost is worth the benefits in terms of reduced development time, code clarity, and other advantages.

-Both string and vector are *container classes*.
+Both ``string`` and ``vector`` are *container classes*.
 That is,
 their primary job is to make it easy to work with the data stored inside the container.